 This has been my framework for success in the nonprofit sector: constant innovation (and testing) with a major focus (okay, addiction) on working efficiently.

 How do you balance the WHAT and the HOW?
 Join the discussion in our private Facebook group, the Fundraising Fish Fry.
-We’d love to hear from you!
+I’d love to hear from you!